ARTIST RESIDENCY OVERVIEW

-- For a CO-OP artist residency, DCA encourages the social justice organization to submit the application to provide a residency for the teaching-artist named in the proposal.
+- For a CO-UP artist residency, DCA encourages the social justice organization to submit the application to provide a residency for the teaching-artist named in the proposal.
 If the teaching artist is an employee (part-time or seasonal) of a local non-profit arts organization, then either non-profit can be the primary applicant.
 In either case, the workshops led by the artist should employ methodologies the artist has mastered to launch or sustain a partnership that benefits the 20 (or more) clients gathered and enrolled by the social justice organization.
-CO-OP applicants should have an organization operating budget of at least $100,000 and no more than $1 million, as demonstrated by the applicant’s most recently filed IRS Form 990;
+CO-UP applicants should have an organization operating budget of at least $100,000 and no more than $1 million, as demonstrated by the applicant’s most recently filed IRS Form 990;

 - All applicants (whether individual or nonprofit must either reside in or be headquartered in Los Angeles County and all proposed projects must take place and culminate within the City of LA;

 - Teaching artists should demonstrate through their resume(s) at least 2 years of experience instructing participants in the proposed artistic discipline within projects at non-arts venues, public schools, parks, libraries, and/or similar community centers;

-- NEAR applicants will propose a residency involving a relationship with one (1) non-arts host organization, to take place at the same host organization’s location (or online with clients from the host/partner organization); and
+- NEAR applicants will propose a residency involving a relationship with one (1) non-arts host organization, to take place at the same host organization’s location; and

 - propose feasible projects that can be consistently attended by approximately 20 individuals.

 ARTIST RESIDENCY PROGRAM WORKSHOPS